 Record the information indicated below.
 You will need it if service is ever required.
-The model and serial number for your range can be found by opening door and looking under the control panel on the rating label.
-The rating label for the rangetop is also located under the control panel.
+The model and serial number for your range can be found by opening door and looking under the control panel.

 Model no Serial no

-Date of purchase Date installed

 Dealer's name

 Address